svanas/PubSub/README.md

 [![Windows](https://img.shields.io/badge/os-Windows-green)](https://github.com/svanas/PubSub/releases/latest/download/Windows.zip)

 # PubSub
-PubSub is a simple "Hello World" example project, demonstrating how to subscribe to an Ethereum gateway and get notified every time a new block got mined.
+PubSub is a simple "Hello World" example project, demonstrating how to subscribe to an Ethereum node (or RPC provider) and get notified every time a new block got mined.

 This project depends on...
 1. [Delphereum](https://github.com/svanas/delphereum), a web3 implementation for the Delphi programming language.